 If you often make payments overseas, today’s online money specialists can help you keep on top of your business overseas or take care of family members back home from one flexible account.
-These foreign currency accounts aren’t just about helping you manage your finances — you’ll also save time and money with streamlined transactions.
+Foreign currency accounts aren’t just about helping you manage your finances — you’ll also save time and money with streamlined transactions.

 A foreign currency account is a type of bank account that allows you to send and receive funds in multiple foreign currencies, potentially changing your current way of conducting international business.
 Through these multi-currency accounts, funds are either exchanged into Canadian dollars or held in the currency of the transaction until you’re ready to exchange them.